On Enriques surfaces with four cusps: Preliminaries and basics

+(Note that this holds true even though $\tilde R$ contains infinitely many roots -- but only finitely many modulo the primitive isotropic vector).

-We now turn to the configurations \eqref{eq-ppss} and \eqref{eq-nppss} from Lemma \ref{lem-1-2}.
-To complete the proof, it remains to show that there are reflections in fiber components of $|2 \HE|$ such that the composition of all reflections takes each curve $F_j', F_j''$ to a single smooth rational curve, up to a multiple of $\HE$.
+Consider the configurations \eqref{eq-ppss} and \eqref{eq-nppss} from Lemma \ref{lem-1-2}.
+To complete the proof, we have to show that there are reflections in fiber components of $|2 \HE|$ such that the composition of all reflections takes each curve $F_j', F_j''$ to a single smooth rational curve, up to a multiple of $\HE$.
 To see this, fix $D=\mathfrak p_0(F_j')$ or $\mathfrak p_0(F_j'')$ for some $j=1,\hdots,4$.
 We claim that there is an integer $n\in\ZZ$ and a divisor $\tilde{D}$ such that

 This can be seen without difficulty because fiber components generate a semi-negative-definite lattice.
 Indeed, if there were some $n\in\ZZ$ such that